 Again, as with the give and take drills, a lot of coaches like to use set piece combinations on the pads.
 It is not uncommon to see fighters working long string boxing based combinations or chaining multiple attacking sequences together in this discipline.

-Muay Thai Training
+Guide to Muay Thai Training

 When people think about Muay Thai, no matter whether it is in Thailand or any of the gyms that coach it, they picture hard training sessions where people hit pads with a lot of power.
 “Thai” pads or forearm pads, along with the belly pad, are the main tools of the trade in this area.
 Pad holding is not necessarily an easy skill.
 It can be developed of course but in most gyms you are more likely to see athletes training with other experienced practitioners or one of their main coaches.